Tens of thousands gather for rally against antisemitism amid Gaza truce

 He said antisemitism was a “stain on our country, it is moral decay”.

-Security minister Tom Tugendhat was among celebrities including Tracy-Ann Oberman, Rachel Riley and Robert Rinder at the march.
+Security minister Tom Tugendhat was among celebrities including Tracy-Ann Oberman, Rachel Riley, Eddie Marsan and Robert Rinder at the march.

 People waved Israeli and Union flags and placards reading “Never Again Is Now” and “Zero Tolerance for Antisemites”.